 When your child is diagnosed with cancer, it can feel overwhelming.
 This phase involves finding out if your child has cancer and determining the type of cancer they have.
 Children’s cancer can be difficult to diagnose, as many symptoms are similar to those caused by less serious conditions, or injuries.
 This means that your child may need several tests and medical appointments before you receive confirmation that your child has cancer.

 If your doctor thinks your child has leukaemia, your child will undergo several tests, including:

 - blood tests

 - positron emission tomography (PET) scan.

-Your child’s doctor will also take into account whether the leukaemia is newly diagnosed, or whether it has been treated before but has come back (relapsed).
+Your doctor will also consider whether the leukaemia is new, or whether it has been treated before but has come back (relapsed).